Chiefs fans line streets for parade

 Just over a week ago, the city was celebrating the victory of the Waikato-Bay of Plenty Magic, after they were crowned Trans-Tasman netball champions.

 Little Taylor Bjerring-Slater, 6, arrived early.
-He was wearing his Waikato jersey had his face painted in Chiefs colours.
+He was wearing his Waikato jersey and had his face painted in Chiefs colours.

 He said he was excited to see his " heroes" in the parade, especially his favourite player Sonny Bill Williams.